ajaysst/Local-Repo/README.md

-##hello, it is my first hand handling github
+## chello, it is my first hand handling github